ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-01-display/04-lesson-02-display-strings.md

 ![makecode-show-string-04](assets/makecode-show-string-04.png)

-Change the string in the `show string` block.
+Enter a string of your choice in the `show string` block.

 ![makecode-show-string-05](assets/makecode-show-string-05.png)